Visa Sponsorship Info for PLU Departments

 Individuals on J-1 status are not permitted to be tenure-track.
 Some J-1 scholars are subject to a two-year home residency requirement and may not be eligible for an extension of stay.
 J-1 Research Scholars and Professors are not permitted to remain on J visa status for more than 5 years.

-Funding: The Exchange Visitor (EV) must be substantially funded by sources other than the EV’s personal or family funds.
+Funding: The Exchange Visitor (EV) must be substantially (over 50%) funded by sources other than the EV’s personal or family funds.
 Institutional, governmental, or agency funding can be supplemented by the individual’s personal funds, although the individual’s personal funds may not be the primary source of funding.
 While visiting professors hired by PLU will receive a salary for their teaching, PLU is not required to fund Exchange Visitors.
-Additionally, the EV is required to carry Health Insurance that meets the Department of State minimum requirements.
-The EV can purchase EIIA insurance coverage through the Wang Center.
+Additionally, the EV is required to carry PLU’s international health insurance policy that meets the Department of State minimum requirements.

-Contact the Wang Center if your department plans to host an exchange visitor.
+Contact the Wang Center if your department has questions about hosting a visiting scholar.

 The Business Office has prepared a useful document regarding payments and tax information for non-citizens